 Crystallization in drug development

 Crystallization is a fundamental process in drug development, playing a crucial role in defining the quality, efficacy, and manufacturability of pharmaceutical products.
-In the pharmaceutical industry, the crystallization process is employed to purify active pharmaceutical ingredients (APIs) and control their physical and chemical properties.
+The process of crystallization in the pharmaceutical industry, is employed to purify active pharmaceutical ingredients (APIs) and control their physical and chemical properties.
 Understanding the mechanisms of crystal growth, nucleation, and the behavior of different crystal forms is essential for developing stable, effective, and high-quality drug products.

 This article will explore crystallization in drug development, including its techniques, challenges, applications, and the solutions provided by Syrris that meet the unique needs of the pharmaceutical industry.